 The opportunity for detecting the tilt during hand movement is very limited with a single accelerometer.
 We attempted to address it by allowing each pair of matching points on the DTW grid (See Figure 2) to calculate the distance based on tilts of small angles.
 While it helped with matching samples of the same gesture collected with different tilts, it also increased the confusion between certain gestures, largely due to the confusion between gravity and the external force.
-To fully address tilt variation, extra sensors, e.g. compass and gyroscope, will be necessary for additional information.
+To fully address tilt variation, it requires more sensors to provide more information, e.g. compass and gyroscope.

-C. User-Dependent vs. User Independent Recognition
+6.3.
+User-Dependent vs. User Independent Recognition

 This work and numerous others are targeted at userdependent gesture recognition only.
 The reasons are multiple.
 First, user-independent gesture recognition is difficult.
 Our database shows great variations among participants even for the same predefined gesture.
-For example, if we treat all the samples in the database as from the same participant and repeat our bootstrapping test procedure, the accuracy will decrease to 75.4% from 98.4% for user-dependent recognition.
+For example, if we treat all the samples in the database as from the same participant and repeat our bootstrapping test procedure, the accuracy will decrease to 75.4% compared with 98.4% for user-dependent recognition.
 To improve the accuracy of user-independent recognition, a large set of training samples and a statistical method are necessary.
 More importantly, research is required to identify the common "features" from the acceleration data for the same gesture.
 In speech recognition, MFCC and LPCC have been found to capture the identity of speech very effectively.
-Unfortunately, we do not know their counterparts for acceleration-based gesture recognition.
-Second, user-independent gesture recognition may not be as attractive as speaker-independent speech recognition because there is no standard or commonly accepted gestures for interaction.
+Unfortunately, we do not know their counterparts for accelerationbased gesture recognition.
+Second, user-independent gesture recognition may not be as attractive as speakerindependent speech recognition because there is no standard or commonly accepted gestures for interaction.
 Commonly recognized gestures by humans are often simple, such as those in the Nokia vocabulary.
 As they are short and simple, however, they can be easily confused with each other, in particular with the presence of tilt and user variations.
 On the other hand, for personalized gestures composed by users, it is almost impossible to collect a large dataset for statistical methods to be effective.

-D. Gesture Vocabulary Selection
+6.4.
+Gesture Vocabulary Selection

-The confusion matrixes presented in Figure 4 and Figure 5 highlight the importance of selecting the right gesture vocabulary for higher accuracy.
-As from Figure 4, we can see that uWave often confuses Gesture 1 with Gesture 7.
+The confusion matrixes presented in Figure 5 and Figure 4 highlight the importance of selecting the right gesture vocabulary for higher accuracy.
+As from Figure 5, we can see that uWave often confuses Gesture 1 with Gesture 7.
 The reason is that tilt of the handheld device can transform different forces into similar accelerometer readings.
-Unlike speech recognition, gesture recognition has more flexible inputs, because the user can compose gestures without the constraint of a "language".
+Unlike speech recognition where the selection of words is constrained by the language, gesture recognition has more flexible inputs, because the user can compose gestures without the constraint of a "language".
 More complicated gestures may lead to higher accuracy because they are likely to have more features that distinguish them from each other, in particular, offsetting the effect of tilt and gravity.
 Nevertheless, complicated gestures pose a burden to human users: the user has to remember how to perform complicated gestures in a consistent manner and associate them with some unrelated functionality.
 Eventually, the number of complicated gestures a user can comfortably command may be quite small.
-This may limit gesture-based interaction with a relatively small vocabulary for which uWave indeed excels.
+This may limit gesture-based interaction to a relatively small vocabulary, for which uWave indeed excels.